Commercial Driver's License

 ALL CDL PAPERWORK MUST BE PROCESSED ON THE DRIVING RECORD BEFORE TESTING

-• Driver must be at least 18 years of age.
+• The driver must be at least 18 years of age.

-• Driver must be a Permanent Resident or US Citizen to apply
+• The driver must be a Permanent Resident or U.S. Citizen to apply.

-• Before obtaining a permit/license, all new applicants must complete the required written, vision, and skills tests, administered by the Kentucky State Police.
+• Before obtaining a permit/license, all new applicants must complete the required written, vision, and skills tests.

 • With the passage of SB 124, no testing is required for persons with licenses expired for less than five (5) years.